OWNER’S MANUAL

 You can store shortwave frequencies into the receiver's empty

 memory locations.
-See "Storing SW Frequencies in Memory" on Page
+See "Storing SW Frequencies in Memory"

 28 for more information.